CAHLR/publications/video-bkt/README.md

 **HOW TO USE**:

-**Analysis**:
-In order to be used with analysis, data must be reformatted into a simple csv file with the following format
+In order to be used for analysis, data must be reformatted into a simple csv file with the following format:

 **Student #, KC #, KC subpart #, KC subsubpart #, Correctness, timeSinceLastAction, timeSpent**